grahamhagenah/portfolio/src/projects/scant-goods.md

 ...
 ```

-Data flows from the database through a loader, into a compoenent, where it can be mutated by an action send the updated data back into the database.
+Data flows from the database through a loader, into a compoenent, where it can be mutated by an action that sends the updated data back to the database.
 The flow of data is cyclical in Remix, ensuring a close bond between the server and the client.

 ## User-Experience and Capabilities